 Assistant, 42-Line Digitization, November 2016 – present, as needed

 · Worked with E.M.
-Ginger to assist in photography of over three-hundred rare books and archival documentation.
+Ginger, owner of the company, to assist in photography of over three-hundred rare books and archival documentation.

 · Liaison with academic institutions including the Bancroft and Gleeson libraries, as well as private collections such as Letterform Archive.